GunshipPenguin/lib8080/api.md

 lib8080 emulates this functionality using function pointers.
-If the `cpu->input_handler` and `cpu->output_handler` properties of an i8080 struct are not `NULL` when an `IN` or `OUT` instruction is executed, these callback functions will be invoked to read or write data respectively.
+If the `cpu->input_handler` and `cpu->output_handler` properties of an i8080 struct are not `NULL` when an `IN` or `OUT` instruction is executed, these callback functions will be invoked to handle input or output of data respectively.

-As a simple example, here's how you could emulate a device that always writes the byte 0x12 on port 0 and reads the latest byte written on port 0 into to a global variable.
+As a simple example, here's how you could emulate a device that always writes the byte 0x12 on IO port 0 and reads the latest byte written on IO port 0 into to a global variable.

 ```C
 uint last_byte_written;